General terms and conditions

 1) Scope of application

-1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of B30 GmbH (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods which a consumer or entrepreneur (hereinafter referred to as “Customer”) concludes with Seller with regard to the goods displayed by Seller in his online shop.
+1.1 These General Terms and Conditions (hereinafter referred to as “GTC”) of B 30 GmbH & Co.
+KG (hereinafter referred to as “Seller”), apply to all contracts for the delivery of goods which a consumer or entrepreneur (hereinafter referred to as “Customer”) concludes with Seller with regard to the goods displayed by Seller in his online shop.
 The inclusion of the Customer’s own terms and conditions is hereby rejected, unless otherwise agreed.

 1.2 A consumer in the sense of these GTC is any natural person who concludes a legal transaction for purposes that cannot be predominantly attributed to his commercial or self-employed professional activity.
 Entrepreneur in the sense of these GTC is a natural or legal person or a partnership with legal capacity who, when concluding a legal transaction, acts in the exercise of his commercial or independent professional activity.